CorsoSystems/corsosystems.github.io/platforms.md

 </div>
 <div class="row">
 <div class="col-md-6 col-md-offset-3">
-    <h4 style="text-align: left;">Corso Systems has experience with many technology platforms, including but not limited to those shown below:</h4>
+    <h4 style="text-align: left;">We have experience with many technology platforms, including but not limited to those shown below:</h4>
 </div>

 </div>